-8. Prior to the commencement of the use, the development shall be connected to Council's reticulated water supply system, in accordance with Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+9. Prior to the issue of a building approval or submission to Council of the Plan of Survey, whichever comes first, all proposed lots shall be connected to Council's reticulated water supply system, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018, to the satisfaction of and at no cost to Council.

-The developer shall provide all necessary water infrastructure to enable the development to be serviced to relevant engineering standards and to the satisfaction of Council.
+The developer shall provide all necessary water infrastructure to enable the development and both lots to be serviced to relevant engineering standards and to the satisfaction of Council.

-9. Prior to the commencement of the use, the development shall be connected to an onsite effluent disposal sewerage system in accordance with the Queensland Plumbing and Wastewater Code, to the satisfaction of and at no cost to Council.
-All sewer infrastructure (including effluent disposal areas) shall be fully located within site boundaries, to the satisfaction of and at no cost to Council.
+All proposed lots shall be connected to an appropriately approved and designed on-site sewerage effluent disposal system, if or when required, in accordance with the Queensland Plumbing and Wastewater Code, to the satisfaction of and at no cost to Council.

+All sewer infrastructure (including effluent disposal areas) shall be fully located within the lot boundaries of the premises being serviced, to the satisfaction of and at no cost to Council.